khaldevmedia/arabic-datetime/README.md

 ### Eastern Arabic Numerals

-They are used in all Arabe countries except Algeria, Tunisia, Morocco and Mauritania:
+They are used in all Arab countries except Algeria, Tunisia, Morocco and Mauritania:

 > ٠ ١ ٢ ٣ ٤ ٥ ٦ ٧ ٨ ٩

 ### Western Arabic Numerals

 They are used in Algeria, Tunisia, Morocco and Mauritania.
-However, they are also used in the other Arabe countries that use the eastern Arabic numerals:
+However, they are also used in the other Arab countries that use the eastern Arabic numerals:

 > 0 1 2 3 4 5 6 7 8 9